John Lewis statue for U.S. Capitol wins preliminary approval

-The resolution would create an eight-member committee to decide where in Georgia to relocate the statue of Confederate politician Alexander Stephens that the Lewis statue would replace.
+The resolution would create an eight-member committee to decide where in Georgia to relocate a statue of Confederate politician Alexander Stephens that the Lewis statue would replace.

 Stephens, who served as vice president of the Confederacy, is one of two Georgians whose statues are located inside the U.S. Capitol’s Statuary Hall, which features two statues from each state.